SerafimovichEugene/homeflix/README.md

 `FILE_ROOT_DIR=/your/path/to/videos/folder`

+`SCREENSHOT_ROOT_DIR=/your/path/to/screenshot/folder`

 ### How to run
-- `docker compose up -d`
+- `npm run start`
 - To sync db with files within FILE_ROOT_DIR: `npm run populate`
-- To stop and remove containers: `docker compose down`
+- To stop and remove containers: `npm run stop`

 ### How to run in Dev mode
 - Start database in container `npm run start:db`
 - To sync db with files within FILE_ROOT_DIR: `npm run populate`
-- Build web app ui part in watch mode `npm run build:web-app-front`
+- Build web app ui part in watch mode `npm run ff`
-- Start web app server in watch mode `npm run start:web-app-back`
+- Start web app server in watch mode `npm run bb`